 Thursday 1/31 The Secret Sisters: Heaven Beach Stage KT Tunstall: Main Stage Brandi & Friends: Songs in the Round (Amy Ray and Emily Saliers of Indigo Girls, Brandi Carlile, Maren Morris, KT Tunstall and Shawn Colvin): Main Stage Indigo Girls: Main Stage

 Friday 2/1 Indigo Girls Songwriting Workshop: Heaven Beach Stage (this ended up being more of a performance with some Q&A moments.
 It ruled!)
-Brandi-Oke (Brandi and her band backing up several fans singing BC songs and a surprise appearance from Lucius who played “The Story”): Heaven Beach Stage Lucius: Main Stage Maren Morris: Main Stage
+Brandi-Oke (Brandi and her band backing up several fans singing BC songs and a surprise appearance from Holly and Jess from Lucius who sang “The Story”): Heaven Beach Stage Lucius: Main Stage Maren Morris: Main Stage

 Saturday 2/2 Sam Rae: Heaven Beach Stage.
 Sam plays cello in Brandi’s band and is also a solo artist who sings and plays acoustic and electric guitar and cello.
 She’s the bomb!
 Ruby Amanfu: Heaven Beach Stage